A land without a people for a people without a land: Assertions that it was not a Jewish Zionist slogan

+Adam Garfinkle expressed doubt that the phrase was ever in widespread use among Zionists.
+After affirming that this was a phrase in use among Christians, he writes "If there were early Zionists who validated that phrase, however, they did not do so easily or for long."
 Historian Alan Dowty quoted Garfinkle that the phrase was not used by Zionist leaders other than Zangwill.

 Diana Muir argued that the phrase was nearly absent from pre-state Zionist literature, writing that, with the exception of Zangwill, "It is not evident that this was ever the slogan of any Zionist organization or that it was employed by any of the movement's leading figures.
 A mere handful of the outpouring of pre-state Zionist articles and books use it.
 For a phrase that is so widely ascribed to Zionist leaders, it is remarkably hard to find in the historical record".
 She proposes that: "Unless or until evidence comes to light of its wide use by Zionist publications and organizations, the assertion that 'a land without a people for a people without a land' was a 'widely propagated Zionist slogan' should be retired".

-Adam Garfinkle similarly doubts that the phrase was in widespread use among Zionists.
-After affirming that this was a phrase in use among Christians, he writes "If there were early Zionists who validated that phrase, however, they did not do so easily or for long."